by J.A. Strawn

 “You are a lot like your mother sometimes.
 She had a feisty side too.
 Didn’t think I’d notice her little rebellions.”
 Bruce leaned back in his chair with a smug look on his face.

-They quieted down with only the scraping of forks and occasional ding of their glasses hitting the table.
-Harrison snuck a peak at his sister and father a few times just to check that they had calmed down some.
-He caught her eyes briefly slowly shrugged his shoulders.
+They quieted down with only the scraping forks and occasional ding of their glasses hitting the table.
+Harrison caught her eyes and shrugged his shoulders.
 She mouthed ‘sorry’ and stabbed a piece of meat on her fork.
 The air felt thick again, like they were up for another storm.
 Dangit.
 She might have to stay the night.

 “I was thinking of taking some time off.
 Might travel,” Marcy announced.